 Travel from Penang to KL on the Penang Kuala Lumpur bus

-There are so many buses that run this route every hour of the day and night and you can choose from luxury buses to a more standard bus with fares starting at around 35 RM, slightly cheaper from Butterworth.
+There are so many buses that run this route every hour of the day and night and you can choose from luxury buses to a more standard bus with fares starting at around 35 RM to/from the island and slightly cheaper from Butterworth bus station.

 Sounds good?
 However, this will usually add another hour or two to the journey time.

 One good thing about KOMTAR buses is that you can book your bus ticket days in advance if you need to.